How to Determine a Dog's Quality of Life

 While a veterinarian may give some opinions of when a dog should be euthanized, it really ultimately comes down to the owner to make the decision.
 Only owners know their dogs best and, therefore, only they can make this informed decision.
 Veterinarians and veterinarian staff may direct people towards options, but it ultimately is the dog owner's decision.
 This still remains one of the most difficult decisions a dog owner may have to face.

 A Helpful Scale for Dog Owners in Need

 Insecurity takes place because dogs, having been spared from the capacity of talking, must rely on dog owners to be their main decision makers.
 And guilt, perhaps because in a corner of a mind of every dog owner there is always space for hope that the dog will miraculously get better.

 To help owners out, many veterinarians have a quality of life scale, so dog owners can rationally assess their dog's personal situation.
 This scale can help dog owners make decisions or at least open up a discussion with their vet to see if more can be done.

 Examples of Quality of Life Scales

 - Pain: Is your dog in obvious pain?
 Has he been benefiting from pain relievers?
 Does she have trouble breathing?
 Pain is one of the main considerations when assessing the quality of life of an animal.
 While there are many effective pain relievers, at times, they may not be sufficient, or the side effects may outweigh the benefits.

 - Appetite: Eating is essential for life and dogs that have lost appetite need to receive nutrition.
 How well is your dog eating?
 Does he need to be force fed?
 Can he eat on his own?
-There are some medications that may increase appetite and some foods made for dogs that need extra nutrition (Hill's A/D, Nutrical) In severe cases, a stomach tube may be inserted.
+There are some medications that may increase appetite such as steroids and some foods made for dogs that need extra nutrition (Hill's A/D, Nutrical) In severe cases, a stomach tube may be inserted.